jin236248/jin236248.github.io/index.md

 # Jin Ch

-This page supplements my curriculum vitae with downloadable papers, article links, project pages, and verifiable certificates.
+This page supplements my curriculum vitae with downloadable papers and verifiable certificates.

 ## CV